US warns on flare-up in Ukraine 'crisis'

 "A return to normality, wherein civilians can once again resume their everyday lives without fear of shelling and landmines is the first step to a long-term sustainable peace," he said.

-The US state department spokeswoman dismissed the Russian side's claims that the Ukrainian army had started the latest "spiralling violence".
+The US state department spokeswoman dismissed the Russian side's claims that the Ukrainian army had started what she called the "spiralling violence".

 "Russia and its proxies are the source of violence in eastern Ukraine, and the Russian government continues to perpetuate an active conflict and humanitarian crisis through its leadership and supply of military forces on the ground, as well as its direct control over proxy authorities," Nauert told press.